Gradleclipse/eclipse-gradle-springboot-grails/README.md

     implementation 'org.springframework.cloud:spring-cloud-starter:3.1.3'
     developmentOnly("org.springframework.boot:spring-boot-devtools")
 </pre>
-- The spring-boot-devtools didn't work out of the box
+- Note: The spring-boot-devtools didn't work out of the box
 - but with the spring-boot-actuator and spring-cloud-starter dependencies we have a restart-endpoint
     - ``curl -X POST http://localhost:8080/actuator/restart`` will provoke a server-restart!
 - This is what your Restart-Task does, but because this Gradle-Task depends on compileGroovy and compileJava your project will be compiled too!